Why Does My Dog Have Bad Breath?

 If your dog’s breath has an unusual smell, you should consult your veterinarian.
 In some cases, it can be a warning sign of a medical problem.

 Need to fight the bad breath?!
 Give these remedies a try!

 7. Probiotics: Adding a helpful probiotic to your dog's daily diet can help greatly with bad breath.
-This is because the ""good"" bacteria helps to break down food, making it easier to digest!
+This is because the "good" bacteria help to break down food, making it easier to digest!

-Speaking of "goo"" bacteria...
+Speaking of "good" bacteria...
 Did you know that Bark Potty contains natural bacteria in its bark?!
-This "good" bacteria, along with other natural, organic ingredients, works to do a good job at breaking down the urine odors.
+This "good" bacteria, along with other natural, organic ingredients, work to do a good job at breaking down the urine odors.
 Plastic and other non-organic dog potty solutions, such as fake grass, literally trap odors, whereas Bark Potty’s ingredients tend to break them down!